 A great deal of skill is required to change the clothes of an immobilized senior who might not want to have her clothes changed, or to wrangle a class of toddlers, or to clean up an overgrown yard at breakneck pace, or to handle five tables of drunk guys who want their wings yesterday.
 The kind of patience and equanimity it takes to be a good care worker?
 Not a skill, apparently.
 The kind of fortitude it takes to be a fruit picker?
 Not a skill either.

-These and countless other skills often remain effectively unknown to an individual’s manager, colleagues, and employer.
+These and countless other skills often remain effectively unknown to an individual’s manager, colleagues, and employer, making it hard to consciously and effectively upskill.
 The wastage here is lamentable and colossal.
 And it hamstrings the employer when identifying and developing talent and upskilling.

 Indeed, the role of the organisation is often unclear.
 People learn all the time, by themselves, for themselves, intentionally and unintentionally.
 That is one of the properties of a neotenic, lifelong learning species.
 Through social media alone we consume hours of content each day, much of which is informational and educational and almost all of which is genuinely consumer-grade.
 How are organisations supposed to help direct that learning at the skills they’ve identified as important?